-The purpose of this article is to explain what research aim and objectives are, how they differ from one another, and how to correctly write them.
+The purpose of this article is to explain what research aims and objectives are, how they differ from one another, and how to write them correctly.

 For your research project to be successful, it is imperative that you have clearly defined aims and objectives.
-Below is a detailed section of what these two are and how they help in shaping a research paper and dissertation.
+Below is a detailed section of these two and how they help shape a research paper and dissertation.

 An example of a real PhD thesis research aim is as follows: